 - 1) Total Activity Hours is defined as the sum of all hours of activity reported by the troopers when entering their activity into the Tennessee Integrated Traffic Analysis Network (TITAN). - 2) Total CV Activity Hours is defined as the sum of all hours designated as commercial vehicle activity by the troopers when entering their activity into the TITAN Trooper Activity System. - 3) Grant Overtime Activity Hours is defined as the sum of all hours designated as grant funded activity by the troopers when entering their activity into the TITAN Trooper Activity System. - 4) Grant Overtime CV Hours is defined as the sum of all hours designated as grant funded commercial vehicle activity by the Troopers when entering their activity into the TITAN trooper activity system. - 5) MCSAP Payable CV Hours is defined as the total amount of hours to be counted toward Commercial Vehicle activity which is submitted for reimbursement.

-There are also 18 full time MCSAP/New Entrant employees as well as an accounting tech and the Captain of Special Programs who spend a percentage of their time working on MCSAP elligible duties.
-The other individual positions are CVE administrative support staff that work to oversee, develop, manage, and implement all aspects of the MCSAP grant components for FMCSA.
+There are also 4 full time MCSAP employees.
+The other individual positions are support staff that work a percentage of time on MCSAP grant components for FMCSA.

 Specific overtime activities planned are as follows: